Department of Management - Ph.D. Plan of Study

 A minimum of 11 credit hours of coursework must be taken to support the student's advanced plan of study.
 All supporting coursework must be in graduate (502 and above) level courses.
 Only 3 credit hours of supporting coursework in 590, 592, 790, or 792 courses will count towards the 11 hour minimum.

 Supporting courses depend on the student's chosen area of specialization and should be used to support that choice.
 Courses may be taken in any department or college within the university.
 Many students find supporting coursework in economics, psychology, sociology, communications, and marketing.
 In addition, some courses at other universities may be taken with approval by the PhD Coordinator.

 Supporting Coursework (minimum of 30 credit hours)

 Once minimum program requirements are met, remaining credit hours may be taken with elective courses.
-Students with a previous graduate degree may use up to 30 credit hours of that coursework to satisfy these requirements, subject to the approval of the PhD committee and Graduate College.
+Students with a previous graduate degree may use up to 30 credit hours of that coursework to satisfy these requirements, subject to the approval of the PhD committee and ASU Graduate Education.
 (Note: these are 30 semester or trimester credit hours.
 For students transferring in credits from quarter programs, the credit hours may not be equivalent.)

 Dissertation (12 hours)

 The dissertation represents a major research project of an original and creative nature that will advance the state of theory in the student's major field, while meeting the requirements of ASU Graduate Education.
 Given the emphasis on research in the program, the dissertation should not be viewed as the student's first research project.
 However, when the dissertation is completed, it signifies individual competence as a researcher.